dyg81/modal-bundle/README.md

 # Overview
-This symfony bundle is a fork of [Rares/ModalBundle](https://packagist.org/packages/rares/modal-bundle) wich is unmanteined.
+This symfony bundle is a fork of [Rares/ModalBundle](https://packagist.org/packages/rares/modal-bundle) which is no longer maintained.

 This new bundle is intend to work with Symfony 3.4/4.4/5.x to simplifies the process of displaying content in a modal.
 It provides several functionalities, from displaying simple messages and confirmation modals to displaying hole forms inside a modal.